SussexPAL/PythonCrashCourse/Scripts/maths_through_programming.md

 `c1 = 2 * (2 / (1 + 1))`

 # Video 3 : Boolean logic and operators
+* Equality
+* Inequality
+* Less than/greater than
+* Less than/greater than or equal
+* NOT, OR, and AND keywords

 *[title card]*
 Okay, by now we've seen how we can do maths on Python, and how variables and expressions work.
 We're now going to introduce the idea of boolean logic.
 This may feel a bit more like a leap into the abstract; compared to the simple numeric and mathematical logic we've been looking at, which everyone will have seen in their life before, boolean logic is a little more specific to computer science, and so it may or may not seem quite as familiar.
 But that doesn't mean it's complicated - it can actually be put very simply.

 A boolean can be only one of two things: *[some graphic here]* true, or false.
 No numbers, no in-betweens or maybes here - this is *binary* logic.
 A boolean expression is structured in much the same way as a maths expression *[show two expressions: (10 / 5) and (10 > 5)]*, only while a maths expression is evaluated down to a number, a boolean expression is evaluated to be either true of false *[previous expressions collapse to 2 and true respectively]*.

+## The equals operator, and introduction to boolean expressions
-Let's lake a look at our first couple of example:
+Let's lake a look at a couple of examples:
 `1 + 1 == 2`
+`5 == 2 + 2`
+The first thing to note is the equals operator.
+We've already been using the equals sign for variable assignment, but that is NOT what we're doing here.
+Notice that we're using a double equals sign - just like how we use an asterisk for both multiplication and powers *[`5 * 2 == 10`, `5 ** 2 == 25`]*, the meaning of the equals sign is different when we double it up like this.
+The double equals `==` is the equality operator, which will evaluate to true if the value on the left is equal to the value on the right.

+All of this has been has been the long and technically-correct way of explaining what was probably intuitively obvious: *[back to examples]* 1 plus 1 *is* 2, so this first statement is true.
+5 is *not* the same as 2 plus 2, that's 4, four and five are obviously not the same value, so this statement is false.

+But it was worth taking the time to explain this carefully, because not all boolean expressions are that simple.
+Let's look at another example
+`x = 3`
-`2 + 2 == 5`
+`2 ** x == x + 4`

-* Equality
-* Inequality
-* Less than/greater than
-* Less than/greater than or equal
-* NOT, OR, and AND keywords
+This time we an expression on both sides, rather than a definite value.
+We also have a variable 'x'.
+But it works the exact same way, the expressions on either side.
+Remembering that x is 3:
+`2 ** x` is 9
+`x + 4` is 7
+So what we're really asking is:
+`9 == 7`
+9 and 7 are different numbers, so this expression is false.

+## Other common boolean operators
+Once we understand the basics of boolean logic that we've already talked about, introducing some more operators should not seem to intimidating.
+We're going to look at five more (although, at least 2 of them are just slightly different versions of each other...!).
+They're as follows:
+`x != y` this is the *inequality* operator, which will give you a true statement if x does NOT equal y.
+`x < y` this is the less-than operator, this statement will be true so long as x is LESS than y.
+Important to remember is that unlike equality which we can use for (pretty much) anything, this only works on numbers!
+We can't ask if one word or piece of text is "less" than another, that doesn't make sense! *[graphic `"hello" > "world"` showing some kind of error]*.
+`x <= y` This is the less-than OR EQUAL TO operator.
+This is just like the above, only it will also give us true if x equals y.
+`x > y` lastly we have the greater-than...
+`x >= y` ... and greater-than-or-equal-to operators.